melissamonk-NOAA/Vermilion_2021/doc/indices/vermilion_WCGBTS_writeup_SCA.md

 Just
 two
 records with positive tows were located north of the California-Oregon border and were excluded from this analysis.
-ZeroMost of the positive tows were found in waters less than 200 m depth (Table /@ref{tab:ndepth}), and thus, this analysis was truncated to waters with a depth of 300 m or less.
+Most of the positive tows were found in waters less than 200 m depth (Table \@ref{tab:ndepth}), and thus, this analysis was truncated to waters with a depth of 300 m or less.

-positive tows were found south of 32.45 decimal degrees, which was used to represent the California-Mexico border.
+Positive tows were found south of 32.45 decimal degrees, which was used to represent the California-Mexico border.
 This left,
 fifty-eight
 positive tows north of 34.50 decimal degrees and